Economy of Maharashtra

 Maharashtra is divided into six divisions for administrative purposes viz.
-Amravati, Nagpur, Aurangabad, Konkan, Nashik, and Pune.These divisions broadly coincide with Vidarbha (Amravati & Nagpur divisions), Marathwada (Aurangabad), Western Maharashtra (Pune and Nashik divisions), Konkan (Excluding Mumbai Metropolitan region), and Mumbai Metropolitan Region.
-Mumbai metropolitan region and Western Maharashtra are economically the most developed regions and account for the greatest proportion of the state's GDP.
-The Marathwada region is the least developed region mainly because it previously belonged to the princely state of Hyderabad.
+Amravati, Nagpur, Aurangabad, Konkan, Nashik, and Pune.
+These divisions broadly coincide with Vidarbha (Amravati & Nagpur divisions), Marathwada (Aurangabad), Western Maharashtra (Pune and Nashik divisions), Konkan (excluding Mumbai Metropolitan region), and Mumbai Metropolitan Region.
+The regions of Mumbai and Western Maharashtra are the most economically developed regions and account for the greatest proportion of the state's GDP.

 Mumbai, the capital of Maharashtra and often described as the New York of India or Manhattan of India, is the financial capital and the most populous city of India with an estimated city proper population of 12.5 million (1.25 crore).
 The city is the entertainment, fashion, and commercial centre of India.
 Mumbai hosts the largest urban economy of any city in India.
 It is considered the financial capital of India with the headquarters of almost all major banks, financial institutions, insurance companies and mutual funds being based in the city.
 India's largest stock exchange Bombay Stock Exchange, established in 1875, is also located in the city.
 Over 41% of the S&P CNX 500 conglomerates have corporate offices in Maharashtra.